Bunnings-Engineering/problems/invalidScope.md

 # Invalid Scope

-Scope present in token does not match to API scope.
+The scope present in the token does not match the API scope.

 ## Problem Type